Nicholas Bagenal: Family

 Henry succeeded his father as Marshal, played a leading part in the Nine Years War.
 His son Henry was killed during the greatest defeat the English suffered in Ireland at the Battle of Yellow Ford in County Armagh on 14 August 1598 in action against his brother-in-law Tyrone.
 The landowner and politician Nicholas Bagenal, who was the Member of Parliament (MP) for Anglesey and Custos Rotulorum of Anglesey, lived 1629 to 1712, was the grandson of Sir Henry.

 Dudley became a major landowner in County Carlow; he was the ancestor of the Bagenal family of Bagenalstown.
 He was killed in a skirmish with the local Kavanagh family.

 Mabel eloped with Hugh O'Neill, 2nd Earl of Tyrone; she became one of the most romantic figures in Irish history, being described as "the Helen of Troy of the Elizabethan Wars".
 Mabel and her sister Mary Barnewall are major characters in the play Making History by Brian Friel; their father and brother Henry are frequently referred to but do not appear on stage.

 Other daughters of Sir Nicholas are known:

 Two daughters, Ursula and Jane Bagnall, are found in "A Family Tapestry" by Eva Plewman Appleton - a History of the Phepoe, Bagnall, Rothwell and Plewman families.

 Margery Bagnall, who married firstly Sir Francis Roe and secondly George Downham, is also given as a base-born daughter of Sir Nicholas.

+Henry's half-brother was Samuel Bagenal.